Julian Assange: John Podesta’s Password Was ‘Password’ [Video]

 — Fox News (@FoxNews) January 4, 2017

-Hannity interviewed Assange at the Ecuadorean Embassy in London where he has been holed up for five years fighting extradition to Sweden after being accused of sexually assaulting two women.
+Hannity interviewed Assange at the Ecuadorean Embassy in London, where he has been holed up for five years fighting extradition to Sweden after being accused of sexually assaulting two women.
 These are charges that the WikiLeaks founder continues to vehemently deny.

 Despite claims by President Obama and security agencies that the Russians were responsible for the hacked emails, Assange insists that they are not involved.
 The 45-year-old criticized the outgoing president’s move to close two Russian compounds and expel 35 diplomats, adding that the 44th president of the United States was “trying to delegitimize the Trump administration.”

-Around a week ago, the Department of Homeland Security and the FBI released a 13-page report that Russia was guilty of cyber espionage and meddling with the US elections.
-It was the first time that the US had officially admitted that the hackers were linked with Russian intelligence services, the GRU and FSB.
+Around a week ago, the Department of Homeland Security and the FBI released a 13-page report that Russia was guilty of cyber espionage and meddling with the U.S. elections.
+It was the first time the U.S. had officially admitted that the hackers were linked with Russian intelligence services, the GRU and FSB.
 The report said Russian operatives used false online personas to masquerade their attacks.
-It also noted the use of “spearphishing” campaigns or fake emails which stole usernames and passwords when attachments containing malicious software were opened.
+It also noted the use of “spearphishing” campaigns or fake emails that stole usernames and passwords when attachments containing malicious software were opened.

 Julian Assange said "a 14 year old could have hacked Podesta" – why was DNC so careless?
 Also said Russians did not give him the info!